chrisbehanna/covid-19/README.md

 risk of death for a given individual from COVID-19 given what is known at the time of this writing.

+*NOTE*:  The numbers here are computed on the basis of outcomes for people who got sick enough to require hospitalization.
+Estimates for that fraction vary anywhere from 7% on the low end to 20% on the high end; thus, the risks for the populatioon as a whole are likely much lower.
+I'm not sure quite how to quantify that as yet.
+For the U.S. in particular, there simply hasn't been enough testing to have good data about that, and I've not seen a dataset from Hebei/Wuhan regarding it, either.
+South Korea may be illuminating, given that they've tested well in excess of 100,000 people.

 ## Usage

 ```